mlandis/biome_shift/README.md

 This directory contains the main files needed to conduct the inferences published in

-> Landis, MJ, EJ Edwards, & MJ Donoghue.
+> MJ Landis, EJ Edwards, & MJ Donoghue.
 Modeling phylogenetic biome shifts on a planet with a past.
 Systematic Biology (advance access), https://doi.org/10.1093/sysbio/syaa045.

 Subdirectories:
 - `data` contains the dataset used for the RevBayes analyses.